 - has been identified as comparable to schools in the above categories by the Catholic Education Commission of NSW or

-- is in a town which has a population of less than 10,000 people and is at least 100km from the nearest centre with a population of 10,000 or
+- is rural and is in a town which has a population of less than 10,000 people and a distance of at least 100km from the nearest centre with a population of 10,000 or

-- is in a town which has a population of less than 5,000 people and a distance between 50km and 99km from the nearest centre with a population of 10,000
+- is rural and is in a town which has a population of less than 5,000 people and a distance between 50km and 99km from the nearest centre with a population of 10,000

 you do not need to submit an Educational Access Scheme (EAS) application if this is the only Type of Disadvantage you are claiming.
 UAC will generate an 'electronic' application on your behalf so universities can take this into account when considering you eligiblity for admission.
 If you want to claim additional Types of Disadvantage (eg. financial, illness) you must lodge an EAS application.
 To check whether your school is considered under EAS click here.